Are you interested in how to build trading platform software? You’ve come to the right place.

 - The next step is to integrate your APIs and those for Xignite and Twilio.

 - Use the pCloudy mobile device lab and XCTest to test the app.

 You can publish the app to Apple App Store by following the instructions in “Submit your apps to the App Store”.

 Code the Android app using Java, and use Android Studio for development.
 Take the following steps:

 - Integrate the APIs.

 - Test the app using the pCloudy mobile device lab and Espresso.

 Follow the instructions in “Publish your app” and publish the app to Google Play.

-Fidelity is a great stock trading app.
-As a result, it has a large number of users and is well supported.
+Fidelity is among the great stock trading apps.
+As a result, it has a large number of users and is well-supported.

 SIPC stands for Securities Investor Protection Corporation.
 It mandates membership of most US-registered broker-dealers.
 Forex is the global foreign exchange market for trading currencies at variable exchange rates.